poudelpratik/dcm-rust/wasm-generator/readme.md

 docker build -t wasm-generator .
 ```

-A build argument can be passed to the Docker build command to specify whether to build the WASM Generator in debug or
+A build argument can be passed to the Docker build command to specify whether to build the wasm-generator in debug or
 release mode.
-Below is an example of building the WASM Generator in release mode.
+Below is an example of building the wasm-generator in release mode.

 ```bash
 docker build -t wasm-generator --build-arg BUILD_MODE=release .